aosabook/500lines/functionalDB/chapter.md

 #### Index metadata

-On top of having information about the data found in the database, an index should be accompanied with some metadata of its own, to allow proper management and usage of the index itself.
+On top of having information about the data found in the database, an index should be accompanied with some metadata of its own, to allow proper management and usage of the index itself, this is held as a metadata of the index.

-This additional information is held as as a metadata of the index, using Clojure’s metadata handling functions (i.e., *meta* and *with-meta*) and two utility functions.

 There are two main aspects of index handling that are used: